aws-samples/amazon-eks-inter-az-traffic-visibility/README.md

 ## Considerations

+* Cost: While the blueprints use minimal resources, deploying them incurs cost.

-* See full blog for detailed considerations
+*See full blog for detailed considerations*

 ## Cleanup